Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> I do not want to use the Perception Camera to control the timing of my simulation or capture on a scheduled basis.
-Can I have a Perception Camera in my Scene and trigger captures manually from other scripts?</summary>
+  <summary><strong>Q: I do not want to use the Perception Camera to control the timing of my simulation or capture on a scheduled basis.
+Can I have a Perception Camera in my Scene and trigger captures manually from other scripts?</strong></summary>

 ---
 Yes.
 The Perception Camera offers two trigger modes, `Scheduled` and `Manual`, and these can be chosen in the editor UI for the camera.
 If you select the `Manual` mode, you will be able to trigger captures by calling the `RequestCapture()` method of `PerceptionCamera`.
 In this mode, you still have an option to dictate your simulation delta time with this camera, in order to have deterministic simulation progress between rendered frames.
 This is controlled using the `Affect Simulation Timing` checkbox.